hugheba/wcs-springboot/README.md

 ## Usage

-You can use the `WcsApiClientService` service bean to access the WebCallServer configured with the `wcs.api.uri` property.
+You can use the `com.hugheba.wcs.springboot.service.WcsApiClientService` service bean to access the WebCallServer configured with the `wcs.api.uri` property.

 # WebCallService Hook Server